Address

 5. Relax your muscle and body and your spine should come to rest in an ideal posture.

-Once your do steps 1-4 over the course of one to two seconds this should leave your spine in a good natural posture.
+Once you do steps 1-4 in simply one to two seconds it should leave your spine in a good natural posture.

 Video starts at 3:30 with "Good Posture" section but all the skills are essential!

-If you find that you can’t hood this position because it is uncomfortable despite repeated practice – get your spine checked
+If you find that you can’t hold this position because it is uncomfortable despite repeated practice – get your spine checked

 If you find that your can’t adopt this position at all because it hurts, get your spine checked.